Top 10 Best Defensive Tackles in College Football 2025 -2026 Rankings

 NFL Draft Status: NFL Draft

-How would you rank the Best Defensive Tackles in College Football for the 2024-2025 season?
-Rank below to be added in the NCAA Power Rankings.
+How would you rank the Best Defensive Tackles in College Football for the 2025-2026 season?

 Sunday Umoh is the visionary founder and CEO of Fan Rankings LLC, a platform that merges sports passion with technology to create an engaging and interactive space for fans worldwide.
 With a background in Information Science and Systems and experience as a Software Engineer, Umoh has built a brand that blends analytical insights with emotional connection, offering unique coverage of Football, Basketball, MMA, and Boxing.
 A graduate of Morgan State University and a former collegiate Track and Field athlete, Umoh previously gained attention for his impactful Washington Wizards blog, fireerniegrunfeld.com.
 His journey exemplifies how technology can amplify sports fandom, with Fan Rankings setting a new standard in sports media, providing a community for fans to connect, debate, and celebrate their favorite teams and athletes.